algolia/openvpn-auth-okta/README.md

 ### Manually installing the Python script

-To manually install the Python script, copy the <code>okta\_openvpn.py</code>,
+To manually install the Python scripts, copy the <code>okta\_openvpn.py</code>,
 <code>okta\_pinset.py</code>,
 and <code>okta\_openvpn.ini</code> files to the location where your OpenVPN plugin scripts are stored.

 ## Make sure that OpenVPN has a tempory directory

-In OpenVPN, the use of a "deferred plugin" requires the use of temporary files.
+In OpenVPN, the "deferred plugin" model requires the use of temporary files to work.
 It is recommended that these temporary files be stored in a directory that only OpenVPN has access to.
 The default location for this directory is <code>/etc/openvpn/tmp</code>.
 If this directory doesn't exist, create it using this command: